marsstrange/CMLS_project25/README.md

 5. To test everything together (also with a tablet)
 6. To reorganize github repo (to write a readme + reorganize the files themselves)
 7. To improve sound generation if needed
 8. To map vst3 to some other parameters (discussion needed)
+9. h is help button in text add